-FULL-TIME PART-TIME Men Women Another Gender Men Women Another Gender Undergraduate Students Undergraduate Students Degree-seeking, first-time, first-year students 529 711 0 37 48 0 Other first-year, degree-seeking students 190 157 0 85 132 0 All other degree-seeking undergraduate students 1384 2124 0 585 1481 0 Total degree-seeking undergraduate students 2103 2992 0 707 1661 0 All other undergraduates enrolled in credit courses 20 23 0 297 398 0 Undergraduate Students 2123 3015 0 1004 2059 0

-Graduate Students Graduate Students Degree-seeking, first-time 76 161 0 395 940 0 All other degree-seeking 105 207 0 888 2185 0 All other graduates enrolled in credit courses 0 0 0 2 30 0 Total Graduate Students 181 368 0 1285 3155 0 Total All Students 2304 3383 0 2289 5214 0
+FULL-TIME ME PART-TIME

+Men Women Another Gender Men Women Another Gender

+Undergraduate Students Undergradu ate Students 3

+Degree-seeking, first- time, first-year students

+Other first-year, degree-seeking students

+All other degree-seeking undergraduate students

+Total degree-seeking undergraduate students

+All other undergraduates enrolled in credit courses

+Total Undergraduate Students

+Graduate Students Graduate Students

+Degree-seeking, first-time

+All other degree-seeking

+All other graduates enrolled in credit courses

+Total Graduate Students

-Total All Undergraduates: 8201
+Total All Students

-Total All Graduate Students: 4989
+Total All Undergraduates Total All Graduate Students

-Grand Total All Students: 13190
+Grand Total All Students

 B2.
-Enrollment by Racial/Ethnic Category.
+Enrollment by Racial/Ethnic Category

-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 19, 2022.
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2023.

-- ✓ Include international students only in the category "Nonresidents." - ✓ Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns. - Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races." - ✓ New guidance from IPEDS for reporting aggregate data:
+- ✓ Include international students only in the category "Nonresidents." - ✓ Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns. - ✓ Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races." - ✓ New guidance from IPEDS for reporting aggregate data:

-Racial/ethnic designations are requested only for United States citizens, residents, and other eligible non-citizens.
-Eligible non-citizens include all students who completed high school or a GED equivalency within the United States (including DACA and undocumented students) and who were not on an F-1 non-immigrant student visa at the time of high school graduation.
+Racial/ethnic destinations are requested only for United States citizens, residents, and other eligible non-citizens.

+Eligible non-citizens include all students who completed high school or a GED equivalency within the United States (including DACA and undocumented students) and who were not an F-1 non-immigrant student visa at the time of high school graduation.